 Multiple color channels

-Use keyboard ‘1’ and ‘2’ to switch between channels one and two.
+Use keyboard 1, 2, and 3 to switch between channels one, two, and three.
 Channels can also be selected using the right-click menu.

-A sliding Z-Projection is a special stack where each image plane is replaced by a small maximal Z-Projection showing slices just above and below the image plane you are viewing.
+A sliding z-projection is a special stack where each image plane is replaced by a small maximal z-projection showing slices just above and below the current image plane.
+Here is an example:

-You can switch to a sliding Z-Projection just like you can switch channels.
-Switch to a sliding Z-Projection for channel 1 with keyboard ‘3’ and for channel 2 with keyboard ‘4’.
-You can also use the right-click menu to switch to the sliding z-projection view.
+Switch to a sliding z-projection for channel 1 with keyboard 3 and for channel 2 with keyboard 4.
+You can also use the right-click menu.

-Switch to the sliding z-projection with shift+3 or shift+4 to set the number of slices in each projection in the sliding z-projection.
+Switch to the sliding z-projection with shift+3 or shift+4 to set the number of slices in each maximal z-projection.

 Each stack will display a white scale bar in µm.
 Control the length of the scale bar in Options.